krlittle/SpringStone/README.md

 # SpringStone
 SpringStone is a full stack Spring Boot application that will wrap the [unofficial Hearthstone API on Mashape](https://market.mashape.com/omgvamp/hearthstone).

+The purpose of this project is to serve as a boilerplate for making simple Hearthstone websites.

 You need to have a Mashape account and then declare an application to retrieve a key.

 Missing from this repository is the `application-secret.properties` file which contains the credentials I used to validate my application with the [unofficial Hearthstone API on Mashape](https://market.mashape.com/omgvamp/hearthstone).
 If you wish to pick this up and use it as your own, you will need to provide an `application-secret.properties` file under the `src/main/resources` directory.